anna-xing/ticker-extension/README.md

 # Troubleshooting

 If the popup appears to be loading for a long time without returning results, check that you have inputted valid API keys in the extension options.
 The options page can be accessed by going to [chrome://extensions](chrome://extensions), clicking on the 'Details' button under Ticker Extension, and opening the 'Extension options' link near the bottom of the page.

+# Dev Notes
+Features to implement:
+* Make extension pop up upon highlight, not upon click -- pre-scan the page?
+* Graph different price timelines (1mo, 12mo, 1y, 5y)
+* Refactor to use a different API with higher limits?